TEI-CMC-SIG/cmc-core/README.md

 # cmc-core

-Customisation for CMC dokuments and corpora using the TEI
+Customisation for CMC documents and corpora using the TEI

 cmc-core.odd describes an encoding schema for genres of computer-mediated communication
                 (CMC) / social media.
 It is meant to define a basic setup that one needs to encode